Financial Aid Resources

 USC undergraduate students are also eligible to apply for the Tony Pompelio Memorial Scholarship.
 Contact Liz Carley, Director of Admissions, for application information.
 Other Undergraduate Financial Aid: USC Undergraduate Financial Aid.

 Division Merit-Based Support

 The Division provides teaching assistantships to selected students, which cover 8 units of tuition, student health insurance, and a monthly stipend of $800 or more.
 Tuition Scholarships are also awarded.
 These are awarded on the basis of academic achievement.
-For more information, or to request a packet of information prepared by the Division which describes a wide variety of financial resources within and outside of USC, and includes an application for Division awards, please contact Erin McIntyre, Assistant Director of Admissions.
+For more information, or to request a packet of information prepared by the Division which describes a wide variety of financial resources within and outside of USC, and includes an application for Division awards, please contact Liz Carley, Director of Admissions.
 Other Graduate Financial Aid: USC Graduate Financial Aid.

 Yellow Ribbon Program of the VA Post-9/11 GI Bill

 The Division is proud to participate in the United States Department of Veterans Affairs’ Yellow Ribbon Program.
 The Yellow Ribbon Program was established by the Post-9/11 Veterans Educational Assistance Act of 2008 to financially support eligible military veterans’ higher education.
 Learn more at the USC Veterans Certification Office.

 Currently, students selected for admission to the PhD program are awarded fellowships or assistantships which cover full tuition, an annual stipend of $28,000, and student health and dental benefits.
 Total support is estimated to be about $60,000 per year.